European Accessibility Act (EAA) Compliance Guide What it means for websites, apps, and digital products

-Important NoticeThe European Accessibility Act (Directive (EU) 2019/882) enforcement began 28 June 2025.
-This guide covers compliance requirements and technical implementation based on EN 301 549 and WCAG 2.1 Level AA standards.
+Important NoticeThe European Accessibility Act (Directive (EU) 2019/882) became enforceable on 28 June 2025.
+This guide explains how EAA compliance works in practice for websites, apps, and digital services using EN 301 549 and WCAG 2.1 Level AA.

-• E-commerce platforms, websites, mobile applications, and digital services
+• E-commerce websites, mobile apps, and digital services aimed at EU consumers

 • Banking services, payment terminals, and financial transaction systems